Modelling plausible scenarios for the Omicron SARS-CoV-2 variant from early-stage surveillance: Introduction

 \section{Introduction}

-The B.1.1.529 SARS-CoV-2 variant was first detected in South Africa and reported to the World Health Organisation on 24th November 2021; it was designated the Omicron variant of concern (VOC) two days later~\cite{worldhealthorganisation2021}.
+The B.1.1.529 SARS-CoV-2 variant was first detected in South Africa and reported to the World Health Organisation on 24th November 2021; it was designated the Omicron variant of concern (VOC) or ``Omicron'' two days later~\cite{worldhealthorganisation2021}.
 The first cases of Omicron were detected in Scotland around 29th November~\cite{scottishgovernment2021}.
-Globally Omicron was associated with rapid spread and increase in case numbers, most likely due to some combination of increased transmission potential and increased vaccine escape~\cite{pulliam2022}.
+Globally Omicron was associated with rapid spread and increase in case numbers, most likely due to some combination of increased transmission rate potential and increased vaccine escape~\cite{pulliam2022}.
 However greater infectiousness was somewhat offset by a reduction in outcome severity.

-Upon the introduction of the variant to Scotland there was an urgent need to understand how the dynamics of transmission may be affected and how this in turn would affect outcomes and local levels of pressure on the National Health Service.
-It was also necessary to estimate the effect of control measures.
+Upon the introduction of the variant to Scotland there was an urgent need to understand how the dynamics of transmission could put extra pressure on the already stressed National Health Service.
+It was also necessary to estimate the effect of any potential control measures to reduce the impact of a rapid outbreak of a new VOC.
+The new variant was particularly concerning, owing to multiple new mutations in the spike protein of the virus, and concern was raised about the potential for an increase in vaccine escape and more effective transmission.
+Indications from the outbreak in South Africa~\cite{pulliam2022} were confounded by low overall vaccine uptake in that country, therefore assumptions made on that basis had to be considered weak.

-In this study we used an adapted version of an existing simulation model of SARS-CoV-2 transmission in Scotland, SCoVMod~\cite{banks2022}, to investigate the rise of the Omicron VOC, in order to evaluate plausible scenarios for transmission advantage and vaccine immune escape realtive to the Delta VOC.
+To address this, we adapted an existing simulation model of SARS-CoV-2 transmission in Scotland, SCoVMod~\cite{banks2022}, to investigate the rise of the Omicron VOC in the presence of previous variants, in order to evaluate plausible scenarios for transmission rate advantage and vaccine immune escape relative to the Delta VOC (``Delta'').
 We explored possible outcomes of different levels of imposed non-pharmaceutical interventions (NPI's) and booster vaccination, in order to provide insight into the possible severity of the epidemic in terms of the probable number of infections.
+In order to avoid making assumptions about vaccine escape and transmission rate advantage, we took a range of scenarios and the considered only those that fit closely with the already observed outbreak characteristics.